THOMASELOVE/432-classes-2025/class01/README.md

     - It's still worth it to learn about how Quarto works, and why it differs from R Markdown when it does.
 - Building and Validating Linear Prediction Models
     - See the [431 Course Notes](https://thomaselove.github.io/431-book/), as well as the [432 Course Notes](https://thomaselove.github.io/432-notes/).
 Both will remain online until 2025-06-01.

+---

+## What Should I Be Working On?

+### By Wednesday 2025-01-15 at Noon:

+1. Get officially registered (SIS) for the right flavor of the course (PQHS 432, CRSP 432 or MPHP 432) if you're not already.
+2. Complete the Welcome to 432 survey at <https://bit.ly/432-2025-welcome-survey>.
+    - Thanks to those of you who've already done this.
+3. Accept your invitation to [Campuswire](https://campuswire.com/) (see your email or just look at your existing account).
+There's a poll up there at the moment (closes Wednesday at noon.)

+### Before our next class Thursday 2025-01-16 at 1 PM

+1. Review the [website](https://thomaselove.github.io/432-2025/) and [Calendar](https://thomaselove.github.io/432-2025/calendar.html), and skim the [Syllabus](https://thomaselove.github.io/432-syllabus-2025/) and [Course Notes](https://thomaselove.github.io/432-notes/).
+2. Buy Jeff Leek's [How to be a Modern Scientist](https://leanpub.com/modernscientist) (then read this little book by the end of January - it should take ~ 4 hours.)
+3. Get started [installing or updating your R and RStudio](https://thomaselove.github.io/432-2025/software.html) and install the [necessary R Packages](https://thomaselove.github.io/432-2025/software.html#r-packages-to-install) and [data/code from 432-Data](https://github.com/THOMASELOVE/432-data).
+4. Get started on [Lab 1](https://thomaselove.github.io/432-2025/lab1.html), which is due when the [Calendar](https://thomaselove.github.io/432-2025/calendar.html) says it is.
+The "431 Review" Chapters from the [432 Course Notes](https://thomaselove.github.io/432-notes/) should be helpful.

+---

 # One Last Thing